JavaFXpert/quantum-music-playground/README.md

 The logic by which a couple of H gates (also known as Hadamard gates) resulted in this drum pattern can be explained using some basic math:

 First off, the wires labeled **q0** - **q7** on the quantum circuit represent the least significant digit through the most significant digit of a binary value.
 The reason that there are 16 columns in the previous grid is that **q3** (the fourth wire) is the highest wire on which a gate is present.
 This defines a range of 2<sup>4</sup> binary numbers from `0000` - `1111`, and are labeled **Basis states** across the bottom of the previous image.
-Each basis state represents a step in our musical sequence.
+Each *basis state* represents a step in our musical sequence.

+> **A bit about basis states**
+>
+> A basis state, sometime referred to as a *computational basis state*, is a concept used in quantum computing to represent a component of a quantum state.
+In this example, the quantum circuit defines a quantum state that is comprised of 16 basis states.
+Each basis state contains a complex number from which two important values can be derived: The *probability* that this basis state will be the result when measuring the quantum state, and the *phase angle* of this basis state.
+Both of these concepts will be covered at appropriate times in this tutorial.
+For now, it is important to understand that there is one binary digit in each basis state for each wire in a quantum circuit, where the number of wires is determined by the highest wire on which a gate is present.
+It is also necessary to know that the rightmost binary digit of each basis state corresponds to the topmost wire, labeled **q0**.
+As you may know, the rightmost binary digit is referred to as being in position 0, because its place value is 2<sup>0</sup> in the binary numbering system.

 To calculate on which of these sequence steps the drum will play, take a look at the quantum circuit and the sequence grid together in this image while reading the explanation that follows.